spiechu/romannumeralsconverter/README.md

 romannumeralsconverter
 ======================

-Small Scala project to test Scala environment
+This is small, one-day project to test some Scala stuff.